marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

   initializer for an array of strings, with no surrounding braces.

-  The driver applies these specs to its own command line between loading default specs files (but not command-line specified ones) and choosing the multilib directory or running any subcommands.
+  The driver applies these specs to its own command line between loading default :samp:`specs` files (but not command-line specified ones) and choosing the multilib directory or running any subcommands.
 It applies them in the order given, so each spec can depend on the options added by earlier ones.
 It is also possible to remove options